oiwjewe/network-security-detector/README.md

 - [Description](content/description.md) - The "Description" section provides a brief summary of what the application does, highlighting its key features and purpose.
 - [Deliverables](content/deliverables.md) - The "Deliverables" section outlines the requested items and the value associated with each delivery, providing a clear breakdown of what has been completed.
 - [Documentation](content/documentation.md) - The "Documentation" section provides a technical explanation of each of the coded deliverables within the application, detailing their functionality and implementation.
+- [Installation](content/installation.md) - The "Installation" section provides a step-by-step guide on how to install the application.
-- [Installation and Usage](content/installation.md) - The "Installation and Usage" section provides a step-by-step guide on how to install and run the application, ensuring a smooth setup and usage experience.
+- [Usage](content/usage.md) - The "Usage" section provides a step-by-step guide on how to run the application.
 - [Acknowledgments and Considerations](content/acknowledgments.md) - The "Acknowledgments and Final Remarks" section offers gratitude to those who contributed to the project and provides any concluding thoughts or important information.